hamluk/hamluk/README.md

 * integrate AI into products
 * build tools that people actually use.

-Also: weak when it comes to good coffee, travel enthusiast and occasionally distracted by planning the next adventure 🏝️
+Also: weak when it comes to good coffee, travel enthusiast and occasionally distracted by planning my next adventure. 🏝️

 ### *And what are you actually good at? 🛠️*